Hedo Türkoğlu: Orlando Magic (2004–2009)

 Türkoğlu joined the Orlando Magic in 2004.
 He scored a career-high 39 points twice: in an April 2007 game against the Toronto Raptors, and in a March 2008 game against the Washington Wizards.

 On April 28, 2008, Türkoğlu was named the NBA's Most Improved Player for the 2007–08 NBA season.
 The Magic won 52 games that season, and Türkoğlu averaged career-highs in points per game (19.5), rebounds per game (5.7), and assists per game (5.0) and started all 82 regular-season games.

 In the 2008–09 NBA season, Türkoğlu helped the Magic reach the NBA Finals for the first time since 1995.
 He led the Magic with 18.0 points per game in the Finals.
 However, they lost in five games to the Los Angeles Lakers.
 Türkoğlu decided to opt out of his contract after the season.

 Toronto Raptors (2009–2010)

 On July 9, 2009, Türkoğlu was signed and traded to the Toronto Raptors as a part of a four-team deal among the Toronto Raptors, Orlando Magic, Dallas Mavericks and Memphis Grizzlies, which also included Shawn Marion.
+As part of the deal, the Magic received cash considerations from Dallas and Toronto as compensation.

 On March 28, 2010, Türkoğlu was a healthy scratch for the Raptors, his first benching since March 10, 2006, when he was still an Orlando Magic player.
 This was a disciplinary measure, after he was spotted by fans out late in a nightclub in the Yorkville district of Toronto, immediately after missing a game due to a stomach virus.
 The fans wrote staff within the Raptors organization, who then notified management and coaching staff, leading to the punishment.

 On May 29, 2010, Türkoğlu said in a television interview in Turkey that he felt he was wronged by the Raptors' management and wanted to leave Toronto.